ermongroup/cs228-notes/inference/jt/index.md

 Fortunately, it turns out that this problem is also easily avoidable.
 When computing marginals, VE produces many intermediate factors $$\tau$$ as a side-product of the main computation; these factors turn out to be the same as the ones that we need to answer other marginal queries.
 By caching them after a first run of VE, we can easily answer new marginal queries at essentially no additional cost.

 The end result of this chapter will be a new technique called the Junction Tree (JT) algorithm; this algorithm will first execute two runs of the VE algorithm to initialize a particular data structure holding a set of pre-computed factors.
-Once the structure is initialize, it will be used to answer marginal queries in $$O(1)$$ time.
+Once the structure is initialized, it will be used to answer marginal queries in $$O(1)$$ time.

 We will introduce two variants of this algorithm: belief propagation, and then the full junction tree method.
 The first one will apply to tree-structured graphs, while the other will be applicable to general networks.